 The commercial corridors along I-5, South Tacoma Way, Pacific Highway SW, and Union Avenue SW are examples of Lakewood's dominant pattern of strip commercial development.
-The geographic relationship of the corridors to major road networks and the Lakewood Station District promotes employment, services, retail, and business/light industrial uses linked to access to major transportation networks.
+The geographic relationship of the corridors to major road networks and the Lakewood Station District Subarea promotes employment, services, retail, and business/light industrial uses linked to access to major transportation networks.
 While the continuous linear alignment is a unifying element, each corridor presents varying challenges and opportunities.
+The Lakewood Station District Subarea Plan envisions new housing units and new employment, optimizing how people can work and live in and near the Corridor Commercial zone.